-Cryptosporidium and Giardia are microbial pathogens found in surface water throughout the U.S. Monitoring of our source water (before treatment) at Forest Park Water (FPW) indicated the presence of Cryptosporidium in 3 out of 9 samples collected.
+Cryptosporidium and Giardia are microbial pathogens found in surface water throughout the United States.
+In 2017, Forest Park Water monitored the North Branch Neshaminy Creek source water (before treatment) for Cryptosporidium and Giardia.
+Cryptosporidium was detected in 3 out of 9 samples collected.
 Giardia was detected in 5 out of 9 samples collected.
-FPW treatment processes are designed to remove or inactivate Cryptosporidium and Giardia cysts with a high level of certainty.
-Current available test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
+Although Forest Park Water treatment process includes filtration to remove Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
+Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.

+Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.
-However, immuno-compromised people, infants and small children, and the elderly are at greater risk of developing life-threatening illness.
+However, immuno-compromised people, infants and small children, and the elderly are at a greater risk of developing life-threatening illness.
 NPWA encourages immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
-Cryptosporidium and Giardia must be ingested to cause disease, and they may be spread through means other than drinking water.
+Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.